SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

         model is too large for deployment, runs some further evaluation scripts, or checks if the model is robust to adversarial attacks.
 Only the imagination sets the limits here.

-3. (Optional) If you have got this far, consider combining principles from the two exercises.
+3. (Optional) If you have gotten this far, consider combining principles from the two exercises.
 Here is an idea: we use the workflow from the second exercise to trigger a workflow that checks a staged model for performance.
 We then use the `cml` framework to automatically create a pull request e.g. use `cml pr create` instead of `cml comment create` to create a pull request with the results of the performance test.
 Then if we are happy with